urestisandra/doa17-cartridge/README.md

 This is the architecture used in this exercise:
 ![architecture diagram](https://github.com/chuymarin/doa17-cartridge/blob/master/assets/doa17-diagram.png)

-And we are goind to create these two pipelines in Jenkins
+And we are going to create these two pipelines in Jenkins
 ![pipelines diagram](https://github.com/chuymarin/doa17-cartridge/blob/master/assets/doa17-process.png)

 Let's start!